China bears teeth in 'Wolf Warrior' trade diplomacy | DW | 25.11.2020

-China is positioning itself as a champion of free trade while taking an increasingly aggressive stance against countries seen as challenging its interests, such as Australia.
-But this could come back to bite them.
+China is positioning itself as a champion of free trade while taking an aggressive stance against countries seen as challenging its interests, such as Australia.
+But this could affect China's image.

 Fresh from signing a mammoth free trade deal, the Regional Comprehensive Economic Partnership (RCEP), Chinese President Xi Jinping has hailed China as a champion of free trade policies and the "forerunner in driving global growth."